 While it may be impossible to completely eliminate the risk of root intrusion, certain preventive measures can significantly reduce the likelihood and extent of damage to your plumbing system:

-2. Plant trees away from plumbing lines: Adequate spacing between trees and your sewer lines is crucial.
-Consult a professional arborist to determine safe distances for planting to minimize the risk of root intrusion.
+Plant trees away from plumbing lines: Adequate spacing between trees and your sewer lines is crucial.
+Contact a professional arborist to determine safe distances for planting to minimize the risk of root intrusion.

-3. Schedule regular plumbing inspections: Investing in routine plumbing inspections can help detect potential issues before they escalate.
+Schedule regular sewer camera inspections: Investing in routine sewer camera inspections can help detect potential issues before they escalate.
 Plumbers can use special cameras to inspect pipe conditions and identify any signs of root intrusion.

 Addressing Root Intrusion